Krafton: Dreamotion Inc.

 Dreamotion is a South Korean video game development company founded in July 2016.
-They are the developer and publisher of GunStrider: Tap Strike, Road to Valor: World War II and Ronin: The Last Samurai, and others.
+They primarily focus on developing mobile games.
 Dreamotion was acquired by Krafton on 13 May 2021.

-Dreamotion is headquartered in Seal Beach, California.

 Thingsflow

 Thingsflow Inc. an interactive content production company known for Hellobot, a chat-based content platform that allows users to engage with bot-driven characters through dedicated apps and messenger services.
 As of May 2021, Hellobot has more than four million users throughout Korea and Japan.
 On 29 June 2021 this company was acquired by Krafton.

 Unknown Worlds Entertainment

-Unknown Worlds Entertainment, based in San Francisco, California, is a company founded in 2001 known for having developed games such as Natural Selection and Subnautica.
-This company was acquired by Krafton in October 2021.
-In August 2022, it was announced that the company will develop Moonbreaker, a turn based role-playing game which will be published by Krafton.
+Unknown Worlds Entertainment, founded in 2001 in San Francisco, California, is a video game studio renowned for titles like Natural Selection and Subnautica.
+In October 2021, the studio was acquired by Krafton.
+In August 2022, they announced the development of Moonbreaker, a turn-based strategy game set in a sci-fi universe crafted by author Brandon Sanderson.
+The game had its full release on February 2, 2024.

+The studio is currently developing Subnautica 2, the sequel to Subnautica (2018) and Subnautica: Below Zero (2021).
+Subnautica 2 is scheduled to enter early access in 2026 and will initially be available on Windows and Xbox Series X/S.

+In July 2025, Krafton announced that Unknown Worlds co-founders Charlie Cleveland and Max McGuire, as well as the CEO Ted Gill, had been replaced by Steve Papoutsis, who previously worked at Striking Distance Studios.
+The leadership change prompted widespread criticism from the video game community.
+In a follow-up statement, Krafton stated that the original leadership had been removed due to its alleged abandonment of responsibilities, which the company claimed had caused significant delays in the development of Subnautica 2.
+Later that month, Cleveland, McGuire and Gill filed a lawsuit against Krafton in response to their firings claiming that their terminations and the delay of the game's early access release were intended to prevent the payment of a previously promised $250 million bonus to the studio.